New-from-old full dualities via axiomatisation: Introduction

-We are also able to use our main theorem to elucidate two important counter\-examples in the theory of natural dualities: \begin{itemize} \item The first example of a finite-level duality that is full but not strong~\cite{DHW:?} was based on the three-element bounded lattice $\ThB = \langle \{0, a, 1\}; \vee, \wedge, 0, 1\rangle$ and the alter ego $\ThT_h = \langle \{0,a,1\}; f,g,h, \T\rangle$; see Section~\ref{sec:three}. \item The first example of a full but not strong duality~\cite{CDW:!} was based on a four-element quasi-primal algebra $\QB=\langle \{0,a,b,1\}; t, \vee, \wedge, 0, 1\rangle$ and the alter ego $\QT_r=\langle \{0,a,b,1\}; r,\T\rangle$; see Example~\ref{ex:r1}. \end{itemize} We give a general algorithm for obtaining full dualities (Algorithm~\ref{cor:alg}) that can be used to construct the two alter egos $\ThT_h$ and $\QT_r$, each based on a known strong duality and an axiomatisation of the universal Horn theory of the corresponding alter ego (see Example~\ref{ex:three}).
+We use our main theorem to elucidate two important counter\-examples in the theory of natural dualities: \begin{itemize} \item \emph{The first example of a finite-level full duality that is not equivalent to~$\MT_\Omega$} (Davey, Haviar and Willard~\cite{DHW:?}).
+This example is based on the three-element bounded lattice $\ThB$ and the alter ego $\ThT_h$ defined in Section~\ref{sec:three}. \item \emph{The first example of a full duality that is not equivalent to~$\MT_\Omega$} (Clark, Davey and Willard~\cite{CDW:!}).
+This example, which solved a 27-year-old problem from~\cite{DW:old}, is based on a four-element quasi-primal algebra $\QB$ and the alter ego $\QT_0$ defined in Example~\ref{ex:r1}. \end{itemize} We give a general algorithm (Algorithm~\ref{cor:alg}) that, given (i)~an alter ego~$\MT_1$ that fully dualises~$\MB$ at the finite level (typically, but not necessarily, equivalent to~$\MT_\Omega$), and (ii)~a finite basis for the universal Horn theory of~$\MT_1$, produces the smallest alter ego (up to~$\equiv$) that fully dualises~$\MB$ at the finite level.
+This algorithm can be applied to obtain the two examples listed above; see Example~\ref{ex:three}.